djsaunde/NYCHotelData/README.md

 ![NYC Bounding Box](https://github.com/djsaunde/NYCHotelData/blob/master/nyc_box.png)

 and then divide the box into regularly-sized "bins" of, say, 500 square feet.
-To estimate the distribution of pick-up locations for a particular hotel, we assign a count to each bin, incrementing it for each pick-up coordinate which lies inside.
+To estimate the distribution of pick-up locations for a particular hotel, we assign a count to each bin, incrementing it for each pick-up coordinate which lies within.
 To obtain a proper probability distribution, we divide each bin's count by the total number of trips in our dataset, ensuring that the bins' values sum to 1.

 We can then graft this empiricial probability distribution onto the map of NYC for viewing purposes.